SamirMoustafa/gym-embedding-world/README.md

     howpublished = {\url{https://github.com/SamirMoustafa/gym-embedding-world}}
 }
 ```
-This environment has been built as part of  graduation project done at the [University of Alexandria, Department of Computer Science](http://sci.alexu.edu.eg/index.php/en/)
+This environment has been built as part of graduation project at [University of Alexandria, Department of Computer Science](http://sci.alexu.edu.eg/index.php/en/)